Padmavathi041101/Healthcare-chatbot/README.md

     Obtain API keys for any external services being used (e.g., geolocation services) and add them to the appropriate configuration file.
 4. **Run the Application:**
     ```bash
-    python app.py
+    streamlit run app.py
     ```
 5. **Access the Chatbot:**
-    Navigate to [http://localhost:5000](http://localhost:5000) in your web browser to interact with HealthBot.
+    Navigate to [http://localhost:8501](http://localhost:8501) in your web browser to interact with HealthBot.

 ### License